Zielak/cardsGame/readme.md

 ## Packages included

 - `@cardsgame/server` - base server-side lib.
-Just write your own game actions, condition and elemens (classic card games elements already included).
+Just write your own game actions, condition and elements (classic card games elements already included).
 - `@cardsgame/client` - base client-side lib.
 No rendering included/enforced.
 Gives you neatly packed game state updates, so you could render your game in whatever way you want.
 - `@cardsgame/utils` - some utilities used by both server and client side code.
 - `@cardsgame/types` - TS types for things used in both server and client side code.